|

 H two miles south of Kaleva.

-W and Railroad X)
+W and the later Railroad X.

 - The Filer Branch, which started at Filer’s Switch – at roughly 280 feet